 Local events increasingly place emphasis on digital technology.
 Whether it’s live streaming performances, live tweeting speeches, or remote bidding for auctions, local events nationwide are using technology — particularly cell phones and smartphones — to enhance their events.

-Unfortunately, Wi-Fi and cellular networks can quickly overload during large events, essentially shutting down any effective use of digital technology and eliminating a key component of the function.
-That was the case at Totino-Grace High School in Fridley, Minnesota.
+Unfortunately, WiFi and cellular networks can quickly overload during large events, essentially shutting down any effective use of digital technology and eliminating a key component of the function.
+This was the case at Totino-Grace High School in Fridley, Minnesota.

 Each year, Totino-Grace High School, a private Catholic school in the Twin-Cities area, hosts the Winter Place Gala, a fundraiser for the school’s programs and technology needs.
 The auction features big-ticket auction items and regularly attracts more than 800 parents, teachers, administrators, and community members.

 Event organizers and school administrators called in connectivity experts from Konecta USA and asked the team to devise a permanent connectivity solution for this critical event.
-The Konecta team quickly realized Totino-Grace was the perfect candidate for a passive distributed antenna system (DAS) and designed a solution using the WilsonPro 70 Plus cell phone boosters.
+The Konecta team quickly realized Totino-Grace was the perfect candidate for a in-building cellular repeater system and designed a solution using WilsonPro products.

-Alternatively, passive DAS boosts cellular signal using passive components and can be used in conjunction with Wi-Fi networks.
-A passive DAS solution can be installed in a matter of days, and with less overhead, fewer regulations and lighter equipment than an active DAS, a passive DAS is a financially viable option for a wide range of users—especially in the education sector.
+Alternatively, in-building repeaters can be used in conjunction with WiFi networks.
+WilsonPro solutions can be installed in a matter of days, and with less overhead, fewer regulations, and lighter equipment than an active DAS.
+Our repeater systems are a financially viable option for a wide range of users—especially in the education sector.

-Download our Buyer’s Guide to learn more about how passive DAS compares to other connectivity options, including Wi-Fi.
+Download our Buyer’s Guide to learn more about how WilsonPro solutions compare to other connectivity options, including WiFi.